rlaphoenix/nton/README.md

 ![Preview of 4x Forwarders](https://user-images.githubusercontent.com/17136956/201314901-4a34a4dc-800b-44ba-beb8-333b6c37ebb6.jpg)
 *Preview of 4x Forwarders made with NTON.*

-The exefs ROM used is the one by [meliodas2255] which was based on or inspired by the original v12.0.0 ROM by [mpham].
-Both ROMs are supported as they use the same romfs structure for specifying which NRO to load from the microSD card.
-Simply replace the assets in the `/assets/exefs` folder with the [original ROM][ROM]'s exefs files.

 ## Features

 - 🛡️ Safety-first approach; System/Game Title IDs cannot be used and NRO files are validated